 VIII.
 Supplies and Operating Expenses

-Purchasing procedures establish the authority and mechanics required in purchasing for the subrecipient’s operation.
-The purpose is to establish guidelines and regulations governing the purchase of supplies, equipment, contractual services, and other items, to ensure that funds are expended in accordance with an approved budget and management’s wishes, with consideration of the availability of funds to pay for such purchases, and in compliance with contractual provisions and relevant laws and regulations.
+Supplies and operating expenses are items which are reasonable and necessary for the agency to implement the project.
+Agencies should have written Purchasing procedures detailing the authority and mechanics of obtaining supplies and various operating expenses and to ensure that funds are expended in accordance with an approved budget.
+Consideration should also be given to the availability of funds to pay for such purchases and in compliance with contractual provisions and relevant laws and regulations.

 1. Initiation of Purchase: Any staff member authorized by the Project Director or designee may initiate a purchase.
 When a purchase is initiated, a standard requisition, or a memorandum describing the type of item and quantity desired, is prepared and signed by the staff member initiating the purchase.